eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

               eclipse/che:5.14.0 start --skip:nightly
 ```

-Within the assembly itself is a `run.sh` script that works for Windows, Mac, and Linux to run the custom assembly using Docker.
-You can pass either `run.sh --che` or `run.sh --codenvy` to choose whether you are starting Che or Codenvy.

 # Stop
 You can stop a custom assembly with the CLI's `stop` command or with `archetype stop`:
 ```